Webinars are more popular than ever. You can’t read anyone’s blog these days without a sidebar ad or popup promoting their latest session.

 Webinars have a higher perceived value than most other forms of content.
 People think, “Wow, this person is willing to give some of his/her time to teach us something.”

 People sign up for webinars at a much higher rate than they sign up for any other type of content.
 According to Adobe, about 51% of people who visit your registration landing page will sign up to your webinar.
 Then about 36% of those people actually attend the meeting.

 All-in-all, about 18% of people who view your registration page show up to the webinar.
 Take a minute to go through your lead magnet conversion rates.
 Does anything you’ve ever published convert that high?
 Probably not.

 This means webinars are excellent ways to get yourself in front of new people and grow your following.
 Even if you can’t convince them all to make a purchase, you’ve still collected their email address (even if they don’t attend the webinar).
 Maybe you can convince them to at a later time.

 Furthermore, you can supercharge your audience growth by partnering with other experts who have their own audiences.
 By working together, you can reduce your investment in the webinar (because your partner can help you build the presentation) and potentially turn your partner’s audience into your audience.
-Your partner gains the same benefits, so there’s incentive to work together.
+Your partner gains the same benefits, so there’s an incentive to work together.

 Hosting joint webinar ventures is considered one of the fastest ways to grow your email list and customer base, as long as you pick the right partner with an audience that overlaps yours.